ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 See [Basic Move Data](#basic-move-data) for more details and guides on how to edit move data.

 ### Move Scripts
 Every move is uniquely associated with a **move script**, both sharing the same ID.
-In other words, a uniquely identified move script is associated strictly with a specific move and may not shared.
+In other words, a uniquely identified move script is associated strictly with a specific move and may not be shared.

 Most move scripts are simple, containing a single instruction to start executing the *battle effect script (described next)* assigned to the associated move.
 Some move scripts include other instructions, such as buffering a message to be displayed later in the turn or battle (e.g. [Bind](https://github.com/pret/pokeplatinum/blob/main/res/moves/bind/script.s)), or incrementing certain game records (e.g. [Explosion](https://github.com/pret/pokeplatinum/blob/main/res/moves/explosion/script.s)).